DALAI-project/Train_document_classification/README.md

 # Document classification model training

-This repository contains code that was used for training the models for sticky note and folded corner detection.
+This repository contains code that can be used for training a model to classify input documents into distinct classes.
+Bet results can be achieved with input that contains clearly distinguishable document formats, which differ structurally from each other.

+In the National Archives of Finland the code has been used for training a model to classify documents relating to Finnish inheritance taxation.
+These consist of a four-page form and an appendix, which can vary in length and format.
+The model was trained to classify these documents into five classes, with one class for each page of the form and a separate class for the document belonging to the appendix.
+With this data, the model was able to reach a high level of classification accuracy:

 Fault detection is formulated as an image classification task, where a neural network model is trained to distinguish whether an image contains a specific fault or not.
 The neural network model has been built using the Pytorch library,